Blitz (2011 film): Plot

-Brant and a fellow police constable come to realize that all of Blitz's victims so far have been police officers who have arrested Weiss in the past and that PC Falls is most likely the next victim.
-Falls, after coming home from her date with Stokes, is attacked by Weiss but saved by Metal, who is killed in the ensuing struggle.
-Before Weiss can attack Falls again, the police arrive.
+Brant looks up Weiss and realises that all of his victims have been police officers who have arrested Weiss in his past misdemeanors and that his colleague PC Elizabeth Falls is likely next.
+Falls is attacked by Weiss but saved by Metal, a young gang member she is protective over.
+Metal is killed before Weiss escapes.

-Brant and Nash decide to release a picture of Weiss to the media to flush him out, which eventually, after a lengthy chase, leads to Weiss' capture.
-There is no concrete evidence against Weiss however, so after 48 hours and an interrogation which does not yield results, the police are forced to let Weiss go.
-Exasperated, Brant and Nash devise a plot to trick Weiss, knowing that Weiss will want to take revenge on Brant for the billiard hall fight.
+Brant and Nash release a picture of Weiss to the media to flush him out, which leads to his capture.
+However, there is no concrete evidence against him, so the police are forced to let him go.
+Exasperated, Brant and Nash devise a plot to trick him, knowing that Brant will be targeted, as Weiss wants revenge for the billiard hall fight.

-Weiss infiltrates the funeral of Chief Inspector Roberts, dressed in Roberts' uniform which he had stolen after murdering him.
-During the service, Brant leaves, followed by Weiss.
-Brant leads Weiss to the top of a parking garage, only to reveal that Brant and Nash had switched places along the route.
-Surprised by a hidden Brant, Weiss is mercilessly beaten, overpowered and relieved of his gun.
-Explaining that they will never find enough evidence to convict Weiss legally, Brant concludes that they are now in a convenient situation: since Weiss is dressed as a police officer, and Brant has Blitz's gun, they can shoot him with his own gun, and it will look as if Weiss was just another of Blitz's victims.
+Weiss infiltrates the funeral of Chief Inspector Roberts, dressed in Roberts' uniform, which he had stolen after murdering him.
+During the service, Brant leaves, followed by an armed Weiss.
+Brant leads him to the top of a parking garage, only to reveal that Brant and Nash have switched places.
+Weiss is beaten and overpowered.
+Explaining that they will never find enough evidence to convict him legally, Brant concludes that they are now in a convenient situation: since Weiss is dressed as a police officer, they can shoot him with Weiss' own gun, and it will look as if Weiss was just another of the Blitz's victims.
+Brant shoots Weiss dead, musing that the case will now officially remain "unresolved".

-After Weiss is killed, Brant sets the dogs free on Dunlop to chase him for writing articles against him and the police for coverage.